google/shaderc-rs/README.md

 are passed through to shaderc-sys when building shaderc-rs:

 1. Building from source, if option `--features build-from-source` is specified.
-2. If the `SHADERC_LIB_DIR` environment variable is set to `/path/to/shaderc/libs/`, that path will be searched for native dynamic or static shaderc library.
+1. If the `SHADERC_LIB_DIR` environment variable is set to `/path/to/shaderc/libs/`, that path will be searched for native dynamic or static shaderc library.
+1. If the `VULKAN_SDK` environment variable is set, then `$VULKAN_SDK/lib` will be searched for native dynamicd or static shaderc library.
-3. On Linux, system library paths like `/usr/lib/` will additionally be searched for native dynamic or shaderc library, if the `SHADERC_LIB_DIR` is not set.
+1. On Linux, system library paths like `/usr/lib/` will additionally be searched for native dynamic or shaderc library, if the `SHADERC_LIB_DIR` is not set.
-4. Building from source, if the native shaderc library is not found via the above steps.
+1. Building from source, if the native shaderc library is not found via the above steps.

 For each library directory, the build script will try to fine and link to the